-Your baby is getting more and more ready to breathe outside air.
+Your baby is getting more and more ready to breathe outside air, but for now, they still take in amniotic fluid that completely fills the lungs.
 Their skin begins to appear less wrinkled because fat is starting to deposit underneath it.
-For now, they still take in amniotic fluid that completely fills their lungs and alveoli, which will subside quickly at birth.
+At your next prenatal visit, you will be able to hear your baby’s little heart beating with a stethoscope.

 Do you sometimes feel a tightening in your back or a hardening of the belly?
 That may be Braxton Hicks contractions.
 Not to worry, it just means your uterus is practising a little for the birth.
-Increased Braxton Hicks contractions can mean that you’re doing too much!
-Make sure you don’t carry anything too heavy and take frequent breaks during the day.
-If the contractions don’t stop or continue to get stronger then by all means, consult your healthcare professional (if only to reassure yourself).
+If the contractions don’t stop or continue to get stronger consult your health care professional (if only to reassure yourself).